7.1. Heap Only Tuple (HOT)

 - Read Tuple_2 via the t_ctid of Tuple_1.

-In this case, PostgreSQL reads two tuples, Tuple_1 and Tuple_2, and decides which is visible using the concurrency control mechanism described in Chapter 5.
+PostgreSQL reads both tuples and decides which is visible using the concurrency control mechanism described in Chapter 5.

-However, a problem arises if the dead tuples in the table pages are removed.
-For example, in Figure 7.4(a), if Tuple_1 is removed since it is a dead tuple, Tuple_2 cannot be accessed from the index.
+However, a problem arises if dead tuples are removed from table pages.
+In Figure 7.4(a), if Tuple_1 is removed as a dead tuple, the index cannot access Tuple_2.

-To resolve this problem, at an appropriate time, PostgreSQL redirects the line pointer that points to the old tuple to the line pointer that points to the new tuple.
-In PostgreSQL, this processing is called pruning.
-Figure 7.4(b) depicts how PostgreSQL accesses the updated tuples after pruning.
+To resolve this, PostgreSQL redirects the line pointer of the old tuple to the line pointer of the new tuple at an appropriate time.
+This process is called pruning.
+Figure 7.4(b) depicts how PostgreSQL accesses tuples after pruning.

 - Find the index tuple.

-- Access the line pointer [1] that is pointed by the index tuple.
+- Access line pointer [1] pointed to by the index tuple.

-- Access the line pointer [2] that points to Tuple_2 via the redirected line pointer.
+- Access line pointer [2] via the redirected line pointer.

-- Read Tuple_2 that is pointed by the line pointer [2].
+- Read Tuple_2 pointed to by line pointer [2].

-The pruning processing will be executed, if possible, when a SQL command is executed such as SELECT, UPDATE, INSERT and DELETE.
-The exact execution timing is not described in this chapter because it is very complicated.
-The details are described in the README.HOT file.
+Pruning is executed, if possible, during SQL commands such as SELECT, UPDATE, INSERT, and DELETE.
+This documantation does not describe the exact execution timing because it is complicated; details are in the README.HOT file.

-PostgreSQL removes dead tuples if possible, as in the pruning process, at an appropriate time.
-In the document of PostgreSQL, this processing is called defragmentation.
-Figure 7.5 depicts the defragmentation by HOT.
+PostgreSQL also removes dead tuples at an appropriate time, similar to the pruning process.
+This process is called defragmentation.
+Figure 7.5 depicts defragmentation by HOT.

-Note that the cost of defragmentation is less than the cost of normal VACUUM processing because defragmentation does not involve removing the index tuples.
+The cost of defragmentation is lower than normal VACUUM processing because it does not involve removing index tuples.

-Thus, using HOT reduces the consumption of both indexes and tables of pages; this also reduces the number of tuples that the VACUUM processing has to process.
-Therefore, HOT has a positive influence on performance because it eventually reduces the number of insertions of the index tuples by updating and the necessity of VACUUM processing.
+Thus, HOT reduces the page consumption of both indexes and tables.
+It also reduces the number of tuples that VACUUM must process.
+Consequently, HOT improves performance by reducing index tuple insertions and the necessity of VACUUM processing.

-When the updated tuple is stored in a different page from the page that stores the old tuple, the index tuple that points to the tuple must also be inserted in the index page.
+- When the updated tuple is stored in a different page from the old tuple, PostgreSQL must insert a new index tuple.
 See Figure 7.6(a).

-When the key value of the index tuple is updated, a new index tuple must be inserted in the index page.
+- When the key value of the index tuple is updated, PostgreSQL must insert a new index tuple.
 See Figure 7.6(b).